Common Decking Mistakes and How to Avoid Them

 The Finishing Touch That Gets Forgotten

-This is where the zeal falls away for a lot of people.
-The deck is up; it’s beautiful and they can’t wait to use it.
+Many people tend to lose their enthusiasm at this point.
+The deck is up; it’s beautiful, and they can’t wait to use it.

 But hold on.